Photo by Nic Y-C

-June 20th, 2021 marks the longest day of the year for the Northern Hemisphere — and it also marks the official beginning of summer.
+June 21st will mark the longest day of the year for the Northern Hemisphere — and it also marks the official beginning of summer.
 That day is one of the most celebrated days around the world, and it’s most commonly known as the summer solstice.

 The summer solstice holds weighty significance across various cultures, and its onset has been celebrated for thousands of years around the world.
 But what exactly is the summer solstice, and why is it so celebrated?

 At the basic level, the summer solstice is an astronomical phenomenon.
 To understand why it occurs, it’s important to know that the Earth’s axis is tilted (roughly 23.5 degrees from the plane of its orbit around the sun).
 There are only two times of the year when the Earth’s axis is tilted neither toward nor away from the sun, which results in an almost equal amount of daylight and darkness at all latitudes.
 These events are known as equinoxes, and they occur around March 20th and September 23rd every year.